Pennsylvania Department of Health

 Name: BLDG 02 (WANAMAKER & MCCRACKEN) - Component: 02 - Tag: 0363

-Based on observation and interview, it was determined the facility failed to maintain corridor doors on one of two floors.
+Based on observation and interview, it was determined the facility failed to maintain corridor doors on one of at least fifteen doors in compartment.

 Findings include: